Psychopathography of Adolf Hitler: W. H. D. Vernon (1942) and Henry Murray (1943)

-One of the first who credited Hitler with the classic symptoms of schizophrenia was the Canadian psychiatrist W.H.D.
+One of the first who credited Hitler with the classic symptoms of schizophrenia was Canadian psychiatrist W.H.D.
 Vernon.
-In 1942, he argued in an essay that Hitler was experiencing hallucinations, hearing voices, paranoia and megalomania.
+In 1942, he argued in an essay that Hitler was experiencing hallucinations, hearing voices, paranoia, and megalomania.
 Vernon wrote that Hitler's personality structure – although overall within the range of normal – should be described as leaning towards the paranoid type.

 One year later, Henry Murray, a psychologist at Harvard University, developed these views even further.
-Like Walter C. Langer, Murray wrote his report, Analysis of the Personality of Adolph Hitler, on behalf of the OSS.
-He came to the conclusion that Hitler, next to hysterical signs, showed all the classic symptoms of schizophrenia: hypersensitivity, panic attacks, irrational jealousy, paranoia, omnipotence fantasies, delusions of grandeur, belief in a messianic mission, and extreme paranoia.
+Like Langer, Murray wrote his report, Analysis of the Personality of Adolph Hitler, on behalf of the OSS.
+He came to the conclusion that Hitler, next to hysterical signs, showed all the classic symptoms of schizophrenia: hypersensitivity, panic attacks, irrational jealousy, paranoia, omnipotence fantasies, grandiose delusions, belief in a messianic mission, and extreme paranoia.
 He considered him as perched between hysteria and schizophrenia, but stressed that Hitler possessed considerable control over his pathological tendencies and that he deliberately used them in order to stir up nationalist sentiments among the Germans and their hatred of alleged persecutors.
 Like Langer, Murray thought it likely that Hitler eventually would lose faith in himself and in his "destiny", and then commit suicide.

 Wolfgang Treher (1966)

-The attempt to prove that Hitler had a fully developed psychosis in a clinical sense has only occasionally been made.
-An example is the book Hitler, Steiner, Schreber (1966) by the Freiburg psychiatrist Wolfgang Treher.
-Treher explains that both Rudolf Steiner (whose anthroposophy he attributes to mental illness) and Hitler had schizophrenia.
-He writes that both managed to stay in touch with reality because they had the opportunity to create their own organizations (Steiner: the Anthroposophical Society; Hitler: the NSDAP and its many subdivisions) that they could influence according to their delusions – and therefore avoid the, normally expected, "schizophrenic withdrawal".
+Attempts to prove that Hitler had a fully developed psychosis in a clinical sense have only occasionally been made.
+An example is the book Hitler, Steiner, Schreber (1966) by Freiburg psychiatrist Wolfgang Treher.
+Treher explains that both Rudolf Steiner (whose belief in anthroposophy he attributes to mental illness) and Hitler had schizophrenia.
+He writes that both managed to stay in touch with reality because they had the opportunity to create their own organisations (Steiner: the Anthroposophical Society; Hitler: the NSDAP and its many subdivisions) that they could influence according to their delusions – and therefore avoid the, normally expected, "schizophrenic withdrawal".
 Treher finds that Hitler's megalomania and paranoia are quite striking.